oncodash/ontoweaver/docs/readme_sections/usage.rst

 To configure your data mapping, you will have to first define the mapping that you want to apply on your data.
-Then, you will need a BioCypher configuration file (which mainly indiciate your ontologoy and backend), and a schema configuration file (indicating which node and edge types you want).
+Then, you will need a BioCypher configuration file (which mainly indicate your ontologoy and backend), and a schema configuration file (indicating which node and edge types you want).